bodaay/HuggingFaceModelDownloader/README.md

 ##One liner Install and Run examples (linux/mac)

-## Quick Download and Run Exmaples
+## Quick Download and Run Exmaples (linux/mac) only

+the bash script will just download the binary based on your os/arch and run it

 Download Model: TheBloke/orca_mini_7B-GPTQ
 ```bash